Quinoa for Breakfast

 B) If people are growing quinoa, there must be leaves.
 How do I get to try them?

 According the insert in my box of quinoa, quinoa comes in over 1,800 varieties.
-The one I used was Inca Red quinoa.
+The one I used was Inca Red quinoa [paid link].
 Since I was going to be putting apples in the quinoa, I thought that red would work nicely.
 The photo to the left is of rainbow quinoa.
 I found it in a UK seed catalog.
 It actually grows in multiple colors.
 Move over, Lucky Charms!

 It’s Taste & Create time again.
 This time, I was paired with A Southern Grace.
-She made my sweet potato casserole cupcakes (here’s her version) sound so good that I want to make them again right now!
+She made my sweet potato cupcakes (here’s her version) sound so good that I want to make them again right now!
 She used homegrown sweet potatoes from her grandpa’s garden.
 Yum!

 The recipe that immediately caught my eye on her site was cinnamon apple quinoa.
 I like cinnamon apple anything and I know that Bride and Groom 2.0 are looking for fall flavor combinations.
-I concluded that cinnamon apple quinoa would make for a great cupcake flavor.

 If you are a hot cereal person and are looking for something different for breakfast, definitely give quinoa a go!
 The recipe for the cinnamon apple quinoa on A Southern Grace was a great start to a great breakfast.
 However, like your bowl of oatmeal, everyone is going to have their preparation preferences.
 I’d recommend using this as a starting point.